CiscoCloud/vaquero-docs/docs/current/architecture.md

 ## Deployment and Availability Considerations

+Currently, vaquero deploys in a single container for ease of use and deployment.
+Future plans are to break some of the internal vaquero services out into their own containers.

 As mentioned above, Vaquero will be delivered as several containerized services.
 To execute the software will require an environment that can run each of these services, and expose various ports to the network. (needs doc)

 No explicit runtime environment is required, aside from a recent Docker engine, and sufficient capacity to run the containers required.

 To achieve a highly-available system, an operator should plan to run redundant instances of the various services, and ensure they're properly connected to the coordination system. (needs docs)

-Finally, the control node can also act as an agent if that is desired.
+Finally, the control node can also act as an agent if that is desired (standalone mode).
 This can be useful to allow the control node to bootstrap agent nodes directly, or if a multi-datacenter deployment is not required.